cessen/tenthash/docs/design_rationale.md

 1. It gives every input bit a good chance of affecting every output bit in the digest.
 Meaning that flipping any single bit in the input will, with overwhelming probability, significantly change the output digest.
 (This is also called "avalanche".)
 2. It gives the relationship between all input bits a *high complexity*.
 Meaning that, with overwhelming probability, the effect of flipping a single input bit can only be "cancelled out" by a complex random change elsewhere in the input, not a simple change.
-3. It *strongly orders* the input chunks.
-Meaning that, with overwhelming probability, swapping any two input chunks will significantly change the output digest.
+3. It *strongly orders* the blocks of input data.
+Meaning that, with overwhelming probability, swapping any two input blocks will significantly change the output digest.

 ## The mixing function.